 M u l t i m e d i a

-Beer Pioneers (a.k.a.
-The American Craft Brewing Revolution) is a feature-length documentary film directed by Jay Sheveck about the recent history of beer in North America.
-It reveals the real and personal stories behind the revival of craft brewing (the return to traditional brewing methods and use of classic ingredients) and the resurgence of microbreweries.
+Beer Pioneers (f.k.a.
+The American Craft Brewing Revolution) is a feature-length documentary film directed by Jay Sheveck about the recent history of beer in North America and the United Kingdom.
+It reveals the real and personal stories behind the revival of craft brewing (the return to traditional brewing methods and use of classic ingredients) through the resurgence of microbreweries.
 The film re-visits historic breweries and places of interest and examines many of the milestones of good beer movement.
-Through intimate interviews, the successes and struggles of the early pioneers are re-told on-camera by many of the pioneers themselves.
+Through intimate interviews, the successes and struggles of the early pioneers are re-told on-camera by many of the Pioneers themselves.

-Decades after Prohibition was repealed, American beers hardly deviated from one style-an effervescent pale lager which was light in body, color and flavor.
+By 1933 the United States and Canada had both repealed their Prohibition of beer and wine.
+Sadly, the new beers hardly deviated from one style: an effervescent pale lager that was light in body, color and flavor.
 There was hardly anything that distinguished one beer from another.
-By limiting variety large brewing conglomerates and national brands dominated the market.
+By limiting variety large brewing conglomerates and national brands dominated the markets in the U.S. and Canada, and to a lesser degree in Great Britain.

 THE REVIVAL: In 1965, a small brewery in San Francisco was rescued from closure, and by 1968 it reintroduced its flagship beer as a 100-percent malt beer.
 The brewery was the Steam Beer Brewing Company, and the beer was Anchor Steam.
 America finally had its first distinctive traditional beer since Prohibition.

-THE RENAISSANCE: From the late 1970s through the 1990s American beer experienced a renaissance: full-flavored "boutique" ales and lagers appeared on the landscape...hand-crafted in small batches by artisans in tiny breweries.
-Began by Anchor's model approach to its traditional beers, the resilience of Jack McAuliffe and his hand-built "micro-brewery" called New Albion, and an ever-growing number of homebrewers on the home front, and influenced by United Kingdom's own CAMRA (Campaign for Real Ale) movement, the good beer movement gained momentum.
+THE RENAISSANCE: From the late 1970s through the 1990s beer experienced a renaissance: full-flavored "boutique" ales and lagers appeared on the landscape...hand-crafted in small batches by artisans in tiny breweries.
+Began by Anchor's model approach to its traditional beers, the resilience of Jack McAuliffe and his hand-built "micro-brewery" called New Albion, and an ever-growing number of homebrewers on the home front, and influenced by Campaign for Real Ale movementin the U.K., the good beer movement gained momentum.

-THE REVOLUTION: Today, craft beer and microbreweries have been fully integrated within North American culture, even if at only a drop of the Big Brewers' market share!
-More breweries have opened (and stayed open) since the last peak in the late 1800s-and all of these newcomers today are producing traditional or experimental beers!
+THE REVOLUTION: Today, craft-beer and microbreweries have been fully integrated within modern culture, even if still at a drop of the Big Brewers' market share!
+More breweries have opened (and have stayed open) since the last peak in the late 1800s--and most of these newcomers today are producing traditional or experimental beers!

-So, who brought craft beer from relative obscurity to the masses?
+So, who brought flavorful beer from relative obscurity to the masses?
 What do we really know about the early trailblazers?
 How did they create this movement?
 Who are these beer pioneers?

-Looking back at this short time in history, Beer Pioneers™ explores the history and evolution of craft beer in North America, from the earliest pioneering ventures like, Anchor Brewing, New Albion, Merchant du Vin, the American Homebrewers Association and the Maltose Falcons Home Brewing Society to the modern day incarnations and spin-offs of the craft beer world like micro-distilling, brewers guilds and beer hotels.
-The documentary takes an in-depth look at the people, places and events behind the early grassroots efforts of the craft beer renaissance and today's thriving craft brewing revolution.
+Looking back at this special time in history, Beer Pioneers™ explores the history and evolution of craft brewing in North America and the United Kingdom, from the earliest pioneering ventures like: Anchor, Traquair House, the Campaign for Real Ale (CamRA), New Albion, Merchant du Vin, the American Homebrewers Association and the Maltose Falcons, to the modern incarnations and spin-offs like micro-pubs, brewers guilds, brew-on-premises and beer hotels.
+The documentary takes an in-depth look at the people, places and events behind the early grassroots efforts of the good beer renaissance and today's thriving craft brewing revolution.

 Filmed over a 21-year period, director Jay Sheveck interviewed many of the early pioneers and revisited dozens of historic breweries and events that helped shape the modern day craft brewing industry.
 In all, Jay filmed over 100 interviews and 300-plus hours of footage on broadcast-quality Betacam and HD.
 Archival photos, films and breweriana compliment the narrative, shedding even more light upon the earliest days.

-Beer Pioneers™ reveals the most accurate behind-the-scenes story of the American craft brewing revolution unlike anyone has before.
-The final feature-length documentary will premiere in early 2016 and then be released on the film festival circuit.
+Beer Pioneers™ reveals the behind-the-scenes story of the Craft Brewing Revolution unlike anyone has before.
+The final feature-length documentary will debut in 2016 and travel on the film festival circuit thereafter.

 It's about the beer!